-Activity by federal regulators relating to the possible impacts of climate change on companies and their constituents has increased recently and resulted in heightened legislative and regulatory activity at the federal, state and provincial levels.
-For example, on March 21, 2022, the SEC proposed significant new disclosure requirements to enhance and standardize climate-related disclosures (the "Climate-Related Disclosures rule").
-In general, the proposed Climate-Related Disclosures rule focuses on three main disclosure topics: (i) climate-change related risks (including risk identification/impact, governance, oversight/risk management and mitigation); (ii) greenhouse gas emissions (Scope 1 and 2 and if material, Scope 3); and (iii) climate-related financial statement metrics (including a description of climate impacts in the notes to the audited financial statements).
-These disclosure requirements could be effective for the Company beginning with the annual report on Form 10-K for fiscal year ending December 31, 2023 and, if adopted as proposed, would require significant assistance from third-party vendor(s).
-Depending on the nature of the final rules, there may be competition to secure a third-party vendor(s) to assist with compliance with the Climate-Related Disclosures rule.
-Failure to secure a third-party vendor(s) could adversely impact our ability to comply with the Climate-Related Disclosures rule.
+Activity by federal, state and provincial regulators relating to the possible impacts of climate change on companies and their constituents has resulted in heightened legislative and regulatory activity at the federal, state and provincial levels.
+For example, on March 21, 2022, the SEC proposed significant new disclosure requirements to enhance and standardize climate-related disclosures (the "SEC Climate-Related Disclosures proposal").
+In general, the SEC Climate-Related Disclosures proposal focuses on three main areas: (i) climate-change related risks (including risk identification/impact, governance, oversight/risk management and mitigation); (ii) greenhouse gas emissions ("GHG") (Scope 1 and 2, and if material, Scope 3); and (iii) climate-related financial statement metrics (including a description of climate impacts in the notes to the audited financial statements).
+The timing of a final climate-related disclosures rule and its effective date are uncertain.
+Depending on the nature of the final rule, preparation of new disclosures may require significant assistance from third-party vendor(s), for which there may be high demand and limited availability.